nebulaeonline/microauthd/README.md

 microauthd uses a dual-port architecture with separate admin and auth endpoints, including separate signing keys for admin and auth tokens and completely separate API surfaces.

+**A Note on Standards**

+microauthd is a lightweight, security-first OAuth 2.0 authorization server with OpenID Connect support.
+It supports standard flows such as password, client_credentials, refresh_token, and PKCE, and includes ID token issuance and discovery endpoints for OIDC compatibility.

+microauthd is suitable for integrating with OIDC clients, SDKs, and libraries that conform to the OpenID Connect specification.

+microauthd is not a Certified OpenID Connect Provider, nor is it Fully OIDC Compliant as it has not been validated against the OIDC conformance suite.

 ---

 ## microauthd Status Updates